dinesh829269/ptm/README.md

 ## Donations

-We believe in keeping Verge free and open.
+We believe in keeping bitphantom free and open.
 Any donations to help fuel the development effort are greatly appreciated! :smile:

-* Address for donations in Verge (XVG): `DDd1pVWr8PPAw1z7DRwoUW6maWh5SsnCcp`
+* Address for donations in bitphantom (XVG): `DDd1pVWr8PPAw1z7DRwoUW6maWh5SsnCcp`
 * Address for donations in Bitcoin (BTC): `142r3vCAH3AzABiQjFPmcrSCp6TDzEDuB1`

 ## Special Shout Outs

-Special thanks to the following people that have helped make Verge possible. :raised_hands:
+Special thanks to the following people that have helped make bitphantom possible. :raised_hands:

-Sunerok, CryptoRekt, MKinney, BearSylla, Hypermist, Pallas1, FuzzBawls, BuZz, glodfinch, InfernoMan, AhmedBodi, BitSpill, MentalCollatz, ekryski and the **entire** #VERGE community!
+Sunerok, CryptoRekt, MKinney, BearSylla, Hypermist, Pallas1, FuzzBawls, BuZz, glodfinch, InfernoMan, AhmedBodi, BitSpill, MentalCollatz, ekryski and the **entire** #bitphantom community!

 # Bug Reporting

-If you think you've found a bug or a problem with VERGE, please let us know!
+If you think you've found a bug or a problem with bitphantom, please let us know!
 First, search our issue tracker to see if someone has already reported the problem.
 If they haven't, open a new issue, and fill out the template with as much information as possible.
 The more you can tell us about the problem and how it occurred, the more likely we are to fix it.

 ## _Please do not report security vulnerabilities publicly._